zntheory/itu-bds-sdse/lessons/04-golang-fundamentals/K-type-definitions-and-methods.md

 ### Structures

 * They are similar to the idea of a class
-* Got a default constructor
+* Got a default constructor mechanism
 * Can have methods
 * A data type with strongly typed properties